Stuti-Agarwal/AR-LearningCurve/README.md

 # XR-LearningCurve
-The recommeded guide for starting out in XR
+The recommeded guide for starting out in XR.
+Scroll to the bottom for all the resources I went through to start off in XR.

 ## Step 1: PATH SELECTION:
 So basically there are 3 paths that you start of with you have to chose one based on what you already know:
 So who are you?